vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 **What are the tradeoffs related to Vespa paged attributes?**
 The paged option allows the Linux virtual memory system to manage the tensor data, paging data in and out on demand.
-This usually works well as long as you limit the number of potential random accesses by only accessing paged attributes second phase ranking.
+Using `paged` usually works well if you limit the number of potential random accesses by only accessing paged attributes in second phase ranking.
 Read more in [documentation](https://docs.vespa.ai/en/attributes.html#paged-attributes).

-Running paged attributes in combination with high-latency network attached storage (e.g EBS) might not be the smartest choice.
+Using `paged` attributes on HW with high-latency network attached storage disks (e.g EBS), might not be the best option.

 Also, if there is free available memory, everything works as if not using the paged option.
 Until, the data no longer fits, and where the OS needs to start paging out data.
-Benchmarking with a realistic document volume/memory overcommit is vital when using the paged attribute option, to avoid latency surprises in production.
+Benchmarking with a realistic document volume/memory overcommit is vital when using the paged attribute option to avoid latency surprises in production.

 **How does Long-ColBERT impact processing or indexing time?**